ehlesp/smallab-k8s-pve-guide/G017 - Virtual Networking ~ Network configuration.md

       You want this bridge to be always available when the system boots up.

     - `VLAN aware`\
-      For the scenario contemplated in this guide series, there's no need for you to use VLANs at all.
-In fact, the other `vmbr0` bridge does not have this option enabled either.
+      For the scenario contemplated in this guide series, there is no need for you to use VLANs at all.
+In fact, the existing `vmbr0` bridge does not have this option enabled either.

     - `Bridge ports`\
       Here will be listed all the interfaces connected to this bridge.
 Right now this list has to be left empty in this bridge.
-Notice that, in the `vmbr0` bridge, the `enp0s3` appears here.
+Notice that, in the `vmbr0` bridge, the `enp3s0` interface appears listed in this field.

     - `Comment`\
       Here you could enter a string like `K3s cluster inner networking` (**K3s** will be the Kubernetes distribution used to set up the cluster later).